ABC’s of N2E

 Mexican law also requires all passengers on a boat with fishing gear to have a Mexican fishing license.

-(1) The Skipper will complete the crew information on the International Health Inspection Report and deliver it to the Health Official when the Official boards your boat.
+(1) COVID Health Inspection The Skipper will complete the crew information on the International Health Inspection Report and deliver it to the Health Official when checking in.

 (2) Upon arrival, the Skipper shall proceed to Health Inspection Office (open 24/7) and deliver the following